Han Chinese subgroups: Mainland China

-The Han people originated in Mainland China.
+The Han people originated in mainland China.
 Each Han subgroup is generally associated with a particular region in China; the Cantonese originated in Liangguang, the Putian in Puxian, the Foochow in Fuzhou, the Hoklo in Southern Fujian, the Chaoshan/Teochew in eastern Guangdong, the Hakka in eastern/central Guangdong and western Fujian, and the Shanghainese in Shanghai.

 Hong Kong

-In Hong Kong, a majority of the population are Cantonese.
+In Hong Kong, most of the populace are Cantonese.
 According to the CIA World Factbook, 89% of Hong Kongers speak the Cantonese language.
 Other Han Chinese peoples present in Hong Kong include the Hakka, Teochew, Hoklo and Shanghainese besides ethnic minorities like the Tankas.
-Scholars like James W. Hayes have described Han Chinese in Hong Kong as an "ethnic group" outright in the context of Hong Kong society.

 Macau

-According to the CIA World Factbook, 85.7% of Macanese speak Cantonese.

-The term "Macanese people" tend to refer to people of Macanese Chinese or mixed Cantonese and Portuguese descent.
-As per the 2011 census of Macau, 92.4% of Macau's population are Chinese.
-Macau people is used to describe anyone who originate from or live in Macau.
+As per the 2021 census of Macau, 89.4% of Macau's population declared themselves to be of Chinese ethnicity.
+Most speak Cantonese as their "usual language" (81%).
+In English, the term Macanese people tends to refer to people of mixed Cantonese and Portuguese descent.
+Macau people is used to describe anyone who originates from or lives in Macau.